nicolasparada/blog/content/posts/go-messenger-oauth.md

 ---

 That will cover the OAuth process on the backend.
-Have any question, advice or comment?
-Leave it below 😉

 In the next part we'll see how to start conversations with other users.

 [Souce Code](https://github.com/nicolasparada/go-messenger-demo)